amilosevic-grid/bee-docker/README.md

 In order to start bee, you can run the following command from the repository root:

-`docker run --network Kafka_default -p 4040:4040 -v $HOME/bee-docker/bee:/bee -v $HOME/bee-docker/conf:/conf -v $HOME/bee-docker/data:/data -it apache/spark /bin/bash`
+`docker run (optional if running with kafka) --network kafka_default -p 4040:4040 -v $HOME/bee-docker/bee:/bee -v $HOME/bee-docker/conf:/conf -v $HOME/bee-docker/data:/data -it apache/spark /bin/bash`

 This will put you on a shell inside a docker container.
 You can `cd` your way to the root, and from there call `bash submit_bee.sh hello.conf`